pallets/flask/docs/api.rst

 .. data:: _request_ctx_stack

-   The internal :class:`~werkzeug.LocalStack` that is used to implement all the context local objects used in Flask.
+   The internal :class:`~werkzeug.local.LocalStack` that is used to implement all the context local objects used in Flask.
 This is a documented instance and can be used by extensions and application code but the use is discouraged in general.

    The following attributes are always present on each layer of the
    stack: